-Table 2.
-The table lists the six Federal agencies and seven private organizations included in the 2009 IACC Autism Spectrum Disorder Research Portfolio Analysis of ASD research funding.
+Table 1 lists the six Federal agencies and seven private organizations included in the 2009 IACC AutismSpectrum Disorder Research Portfolio Analysis of ASD research funding.

-Federal vs. Private Funding for ASD Research in 2009 (Total funding = \$314,385,374)
+Federal vs. Private Funding for ASD Research in 2009 (Total= \$314,385,374)

 Figure 1.
 Seventy-six percent of the \$314,385,374 distributed for ASD research in 2009 was provided by Federal sources, while the remaining 24% of funding was obtained from private organizations.